interledger/rfcs/0000-server-roles.md

 ---
-title: Interledger server roles
+title: Interledger node roles
 draft: 1
 ---
-# Interledger server roles
+# Interledger node roles

-This document describes the different roles a server can play on the Interledger main net or testnet: sender, connector, or receiver.
+This document describes the different roles a node can play on the Interledger main net or testnet: sender, connector, or receiver.

 ## Bilateral links